Join my community and receive my free ebook! Subscribe now >>

 Palpation includes feeling your body for tender points and feeling for the pulse on your wrist.

-My acupuncturist, Maria Antonopoulos, who I highly recommend, thoroughly checks pulse, tongue, eyes and asks specific questions and listens attentively, so that she'll be able to treat effectively.
+My acupuncturist, Maria Antonopoulos, who I highly recommend, thoroughly checks pulse, tongue, eyes and asks specific questions and listens attentively, for an effective treatment.

 Before inserting the needles, the acupuncturist slide her fingers down a specific area searching for your pulse or meridians that coincide with the treatment of your specific ailment.
 The needles open up the blocked meridian or qi and allow energy to flow freely into these areas so that healing can occur.

 Acupuncture for high blood pressure facilitate the flow of oxygen rich blood, to remove muscle obstructions and relaxes the nervous system thereby lowering your blood pressure.

-Also acupressure is another alternative treatment that can be used to lower your high blood pressure in an emergency.
+Also acupressure is another alternative treatment, that can be applied using your own fingers, to lower your high blood pressure in an emergency.

 Throughout the years I have used acupuncture to help with the lowering of my blood pressure and to maintain my overall health.
 In my using acupuncture for high blood pressure the acupuncturist inserts needles into both my ear to access the meridians that corresponds to high blood pressure.

 The ear I am told has many acupuncture points that correspond to many parts and organs of your body.
 Acupuncture is said to restore the body's balance.

 While acupuncture for high blood pressure is not a cure-all, it is a comprehensive medical system that can address many health problems.
 And, used effectively in conjunction with western medicine.